Madame-Aehm/CAB-Project-1-Spikes/spike1/notes.md

   <p>paragraph content</p>
   ```

-Some select HTML elements are self-closing, usually because they hold no content and so two seperate tags are redundant. eg:
+Some select HTML elements are self-closing, usually because they hold no content and so two separate tags are redundant. eg:

   ```html
   <img src="img-source" alt="img alt text" />